Oklahoma Law Enforcement Memorial

 Oklahoma City Police Department

-Oscar Milhollan was born in Missouri January 27, 1875, to Joseph C and Sarah F Anglin Milhollan.
+Oscar Milhollan was born in Missouri January 27, 1875, to Joseph C. and Sarah F. Anglin Milhollan.
 Oscar Milhollan moved to Oklahoma City in 1903 where he became a printer for The Daily Oklahoman newspaper.
 In 1920 he moved to Yukon and for six months was the editor and publisher of The Yukon Sun.

 When Otto A. Cargill became Mayor of Oklahoma City in April 1923, Oscar Milhollan was appointed Desk Sergeant for the Oklahoma City Police Department.
-Milhollan later transferred to plain clothes detective.
+Milhollan was later transferred to plain clothes detective.

 The afternoon of Thursday, January 24, 1924, Detective Oscar Milhollan collapsed in the police station.
 His condition was diagnosed as a “stroke of paralysis”, probably a cerebral hemorrhage.
 Detective Milhollan was taken to his home at 208 East 16th Street where he died at 1:45 a.m. the morning of Saturday, January 26, at the age of forty-eight years old.